decentraland/adr/content/ADR-25-explorer-repositories-decoupling-.md

 When aiming for different platforms we face new development streamlines and independent release lifecycles.
 Also, code duplication should be minimized.

-With those constraints in mind, this document proposes the initial steps towards a project reorganization that fulfill those needs.
+With those constraints in mind, this document proposes the initial steps toward a project reorganization that fulfills those needs.

 ## Need